oh-lang/oh/wishlist.md

 The only exception is the `::o_()` method, which is the copy method; this passes through the name of whatever `variable_case` (or `function_case_` truncated to `variable_case`) that was before it, e.g., `x o_()` is still named `x` and `y_() o_()` is named `y`.
+TODO: if we want to allow `o` as a field on objects, we could use `m_` instead of `o_`. but i think we want both `m` and `o` ways to refer to a class instance anyways so efficiency isn't a big concern here.  probably could use either, but `o_` will be more idiomatic because you're creating an*o*ther instance.

 ```
 value_(): int_